6. Database Management with the JDBC API

 public static void main(String arg[]){

-Connection connect = null; // connection to the database
+Connection connect=null; // connection to base

-ResultSet RS = null; // result table from a query
+ResultSet RS=null; // query result table

-// Create a keyboard input stream
+// creation of a keyboard input stream

 try{

-in = new BufferedReader(new InputStreamReader(System.in));
+in=new BufferedReader(new InputStreamReader(System.in));

 }